fisharebest/webtrees/readme.txt

 security reasons, so you may be forced to use a manual method.
 You may also upload your GEDCOM in ZIP format, either manually or using the "Upload GEDCOM" option.
 Make sure to enter the filename of the ZIP file.
-PhpGedView will automatically unpack the ZIP file and use the GEDCOM file inside it.
+webtrees will automatically unpack the ZIP file and use the GEDCOM file inside it.
 Be sure to create the ZIP file to contain only one GEDCOM file.

 *F.  Set GEDCOM Configuration Settings